 Melnik is a small town about 30km north of Prague and is the centre of Bohemia’s burgeoning winegrowing area.
-It has a huge amount of history dating back to the Thirty Years’ War – when it was destroyed by the marauding Swedish army before being rebuilt – and it retains strong characteristics from many periods in history.
-The Old Town provides the main lure for most tourists, as it has a number of different wine bars and attractive historical monuments; beyond this lies the rest of the town, which is unspectacular and urban.
+It has a huge amount of history dating back to the Thirty Years’ War – when the marauding Swedish army destroyed it before being rebuilt – and it retains strong characteristics from many periods in history.
+The Old Town provides the main lure for most tourists, as it has several different wine bars and attractive historical monuments; beyond this lies the rest of the town, which is unspectacular and urban.

-One of the biggest tourist attractions is the Mělník Chateau, a house owned by the Lobkowicz family for over 200 years, that has been open to the public since 1992.
-Although the house is currently undergoing extensive restoration, it is still very much worth a visit and visitors can see all of the different areas of the house in the way that they were presented many years ago, providing a great insight to the way that the moneyed lived in the past.
+One of the biggest tourist attractions is the Mělník Chateau, a house owned by the Lobkowicz family for over 200 years that has been open to the public since 1992.
+Although the house is currently undergoing extensive restoration, it is still very much worth a visit.
+Visitors can see all of the different areas of the house in how they were presented many years ago, providing a great insight into how the moneyed lived in the past.

 You can stroll through the former living quarters, which are decorated with a rich collection of baroque furniture and beautiful 17th- and 18th-century paintings, on a self-guided tour with an English leaflet.
-There’s also a wine-tasting tour which will take you to the 14th-century wine cellars (see more information bellow under The Mělník Wine-Tastings section).
+There’s also a wine-tasting tour that will take you to the 14th-century wine cellars (see more information below The Mělník Wine-Tastings section).

 There is also a shop to purchase souvenirs from, and one can also buy wine made on the Lobkiwicz estate here as well.
 Address: Svatováclavská 19; www.lobkowicz-melnik.cz; Admission 100 CZK.
 Open: 9.30am-5pm May-Sep.